 Famously, Garvey yielded the spotlight to Rick Monday in Game 5; Monday hit a solo tater in the 9th inning to send the Dodgers back to another World Series matchup against the New York Yankees.

 Garvey had an excellent Fall Classic with the bat (hitting .417 with a .920 OPS) but didn’t have signature moments.
-In a team effort, Steve Yeager, Ron Cey, and Pedro Guerrero split the MVP Award in the Dodgers’ 6-Game series win.
+In a team effort, Steve Yeager, Ron Cey, and Pedro Guerrero split the MVP Award in the Dodgers’ 6-game series win.

 For the entire 1981 postseason, Steve Garvey hit .359 with 3 HR, 6 RBI, and a .926 OPS.
-At this point in his career, Garvey had a postseason record to brag about: .346 BA, 10 HR, 22 RBI, .942 OPS.
+At this point in his career, Garvey had a postseason record to brag about .346 BA, 10 HR, 22 RBI, and a .942 OPS.

 1982: Steve Garvey’s Final Season in Los Angeles